There are 4 ingredients in Just Tea (essiac tea). No alcohol or preservatives of any kind are ever added!!!! Just Tea ingredients are:

 ABOUT THE HERBS…

-THE HERBS USED ARE AS FOLLOWS: (Note: The data given here is a composite of information published in “The Essiac Report”; “Identifying and Harvesting Edible and Medicinal Plants”; “Richter’s Herb Catalog”, and my own experience over 21 years.
+THE HERBS USED ARE AS FOLLOWS: (Note: The data given here is a composite of information published in “The Essiac Report”; “Identifying and Harvesting Edible and Medicinal Plants”; “Richter’s Herb Catalog”, and Ginny’s own experience over 21 years.

 Sheep Sorrel ( Rumex acetosella)